SC Johnson Funds Sustainability Research to Understand Environmental Perceptions and Behaviours

 Importantly, a large majority of consumers also named “ingredient transparency” among top purchase drivers for food, beauty products and household products.

 This was a helpful insight for SC Johnson, since we had been investing in expanding ingredient transparency since the launch of our ingredient list website in 2009.
 We already knew being transparent about ingredients was the right thing to do – now we had evidence that it was beginning to be of interest to consumers, too.

 The final portion of The Regeneration Roadmap was the 2013 launch of Changing Tack, another report supported by SC Johnson.
 It aimed to give the private sector a prescription for piloting sustainable development in the future.

 Its ultimate conclusion was that companies have a pivotal role to play in ensuring sustainable development in the future.
-That's a conclusion we at SC Johnson heartily support since we’ve believed in corporate environmental advocacy for generations.
+That is a conclusion we at SC Johnson heartily support since we have believed in corporate environmental advocacy for generations.

 SC Johnson Will Continue Funding Research to Encourage Sustainable Choices

 We are always asking ourselves questions like, “How can we encourage consumers to keep sustainability in mind when choosing products?”
 And, “How do we deliver a high-quality, economical and highly sustainable product all in one?”

 We don’t have all the answers, but we never stop asking the questions.
 External research partnerships are a wonderful way to gain helpful insights about what's most important for future generations.